 We have an extensive beginner’s guide to successful email marketing campaigns for small businesses.

 What is Email Marketing?

-Email marketing has the power to turn your one-time buyers to your loyal fans.
+Email marketing can turn your one-time buyers into loyal fans.

 What is an Email Marketing Campaign?

-If the email marketing campaign succeeds, it can get people to engage with your content and business, respond, and eventually take action.
+If your email marketing campaign is successful, it may encourage readers to interact with your material and brand, respond, and eventually take action.

 Why Email Marketing?

-- Email is the best Communication Channel as 99% of consumers use their email on a daily basis.
+- Email is the best Communication Channel, as 99% of consumers use it daily.

 - Emails Have better conversions as it has an ROI of 4400%, even better than social media.